AeroMarine Research

 • Savitsky-Based Analysis - Savitsky theory evaluates planing hull behavior using static equilibrium of forces and moments.
 Lateral stability is inferred from restoring stiffness and lift distribution at individual operating points, implicitly assuming that roll disturbances decay naturally.
 Roll inertia, energy persistence, and speed-dependent amplification mechanisms are not modeled.
 As a result, Savitsky-based methods cannot predict when or why lateral instability will develop as speed increases.

-• CFD Software Analysis - CFD software tools provide detailed pressure and force distributions at specific speeds, but are typically as isolated snapshots.
+• CFD Software Analysis - CFD software tools provide detailed pressure and force distributions at specific speeds, but these results are typically isolated snapshots .
 They do not dynamically evaluate whether roll motion grows or decays over successive cycles, nor do they efficiently capture regime transitions across a speed range.
 Even 'high-end' add-ons for CFD software are computationally expensive and often fail to translate directly into real-world handling predictions.

 A Dynamic Energy-Based Stability Framework